kingsznhone/VSOP87.NET/README.md

 Calculator vsop = new Calculator();

-//Create VSOPTime using UTC .
+//Create VSOPTime using UTC, will auto trans to TDB in calculation.
 DateTime Tinput = DateTime.Now;
 VSOPTime vTime = new VSOPTime(Tinput.ToUniversalTime(),TimeFrame.UTC);